Skip to main content

 About the collection

-BMC Chemistry is calling for submissions for a Collection focused on computer-aided drug design (CADD).
+BMC Chemistry has published this Collection focused on computer-aided drug design (CADD).

 Drug design is a multi-step, multidisciplinary process that traditionally requires huge amounts of time and money to complete.
 New approaches are needed to go beyond the limitations of these traditional methods and advance drug discovery and optimization.